Bruce Rittmann: Biography

-Rittmann was born in St. Louis, MO to Albert and Ruth Rittmann.
-He moved to Affton, MO at age 4 and attended Reavis Elementary School and Affton High School.
-In 1974, he received the BS degree in Civil Engineering and MS degree in Environmental and Sanitary Engineering from Washington University in St. Louis.
+Rittmann was born in St. Louis, Missouri to Albert and Ruth Rittmann.
+He moved to Affton, Missouri at age 4 and attended Reavis Elementary School and Affton High School.
+In 1974, he received the BS degree in Civil Engineering and MS degree in Environmental and Sanitary Engineering from the School of Engineering at Washington University in St. Louis.
 After working as an environmental engineer with Sverdrup & Parcel in St. Louis, he moved to Stanford University, where he received the PhD in Environmental Engineering in 1979.
 His PhD adviser was Perry L. McCarty.

-Rittmann joined the faculty in the Department of Civil Engineering at the University of Illinois at Urbana-Champaign in 1980 as an assistant professor.
+Rittmann joined the faculty in the Department of Civil Engineering at the University of Illinois Urbana-Champaign in 1980 as an assistant professor.
 He was promoted to associate and full professor in 1984 and 1988.
 In 1992, Rittmann moved to Northwestern University to become the John Evans Professor and Area Coordinator of Environmental Engineering.

 In 2005, he moved to Arizona State University to start the Center for Environmental Biotechnology in the newly formed Biodesign Institute.
 He was named a Regents’ Professor in 2009, and the Center was endowed as the Swette Center for Environmental Biotechnology in 2011.

 Rittmann was the President of the Association of Environmental Engineering and Science Professors in 1990-91, the same organization’s Distinguished Lecture in 2004, chairman of two National Research Council (NRC) committees concerning in situ bioremediation, vice-chairman of the NRC’s Water Science and Technology Board, and Editor-in-Chief of Biodegradation.

 Rittmann is married to Marylee MacDonald and the step father of her three children.